NDAR/nda-tools/README.md

 #### Keyring

 Keyring is a Python package that leverages the operating system's credential manager to securely store and retrieve user credentials.
-To improve security on nda-tools, password storage in the settings.cfg and the password flag have been replaced with keyring.
-Furthermore, the keyring implementation supports long-running workflows.

 ##### Updating Stored Passwords with keyring